chalmerlowe/intro_to_sprinting/class_materials/github_setup.md

 If you **DO NOT** have a GitHub account, you will need to make one:

-1. Open your browser and navigate to the [GitHub Home Page](https://github.com/)
+1. Open your browser and navigate to the [Join GitHub Account Creation](https://github.com/join) page.
+2. Initiate an accoount sign-up:
-2. Fill out the form on the home page:
+Fill out the form on the home page:

-   * Pick a username (you will need a unique username)
+   * Enter a username in the Username field (NOTE: you will need a unique username)
-   * Enter your email address
+   * Enter your email address in the Email address field
-   * Create a password
+   * Enter a password in the Password field
+   * Select your email preference via the Email preference checkbox
+   * If necessary, verify your account via the Verify your account widget.
-3. Click "Sign up for GitHub"
+3. Click the "Create Account" button

 ### Get a copy of the project you want to work on